huggingface/blog/README.md

 7️⃣ When your article is ready, **open a pull request**.

-8️⃣ The article will be **published when you merge your pull request**.
+8️⃣ The article will be **published automatically when you merge your pull request**.

 ## How to get a responsive thumbnail?
 1️⃣ Create a `1300x650` image